 I don’t know what the coming weeks and months will bring for any of us.
 We will be changed.
 We will be stronger.
 We will have lost.
 We will have gained.
 But I do know that I plan on continuing teaching for as long as you’re interested.
 And I do know that the classes themselves will continue to be virtual.

 Of course, there will come a day I’ll be able to speak to live audiences again, host in-person conferences again, and travel around the world with you on our vegan trips with World Vegan Travel again, but I’m 100% certain the cooking classes will remain virtual — enabling me to provide people with the tools and resources they need to eat compassionately and healthfully in a way that I can manage and in a way that you can enjoy from anywhere you live — even when this virus is abated.

 I look forward to seeing you in our upcoming classes.
-You can always view what’s coming up at JoyfulVegan.com/Events, but here are a couple we’ve got lined up in the immediate future.
+You can always view what’s coming up at JoyfulVegan.com/Events.

 WHAT TYPES OF CLASSES WOULD YOU LIKE TO SEE?
 (PLEASE COMMENT BELOW!)